Accessibility

 Men and models

 Train World has a rich collection of scale model locomotives, railcars, wagons and passenger coaches.
 Hence the question: who built all of these models?
-Most of them were built by the apprentices at the NMBS/SNCB central workshops.
+Most of them were built by the apprentices at NMBS/SNCB central workshops.

 Indeed, these 1/10th scale models were made by the future technicians at the six “schools” run by NMBS/SNCB.
 This was, at the time, a way to learn the mechanics of how rolling stock worked.
 It was also a way to learn how to work with great precision.